-After an elevator went into freefall in Atlanta in August 2021, killing one man, it was found that the elevator in question was long overdue for an inspection because, across the state, many had not been inspected in 2020 due to COVID-related delays.
+After an elevator went into freefall in Atlanta in August 2021, killing one man, it was found that the elevator in question was long overdue for an inspection because, across the state, many had not been inspected in 2020 due to COVID-related inspection backlogs.

 Squeezed on two major fronts – a skilled labor shortage of industry-shaking proportions and a pandemic that sidelined employees through work stoppage, illness or furlough – both private companies and government bodies are scrambling to tackle the growing backlog of required government inspections.